-The recommended treatment schedule is to start the patient at 2 to 6 g of LYSODREN (mitotane) per day in divided doses, either three or four times a day.
-Doses are usually increased incrementally to 9 to 10 g per day.
+The recommended treatment schedule is to start the patient at 2 g to 6 g of LYSODREN per day in divided doses, either 3 or 4 times a day.
+Doses are usually increased incrementally to 9 g to 10 g per day.
 If severe side effects appear, the dose should be reduced until the maximum tolerated dose is achieved.
 If the patient can tolerate higher doses and improved clinical response appears possible, the dose should be increased until adverse reactions interfere.
-Experience has shown that the maximum tolerated dose (MTD) will vary from 2 to 16 g per day, but has usually been 9 to 10 g per day.
-The highest doses used in the studies to date were 18 to 19 g per day.
+Experience has shown that the maximum tolerated dose (MTD) will vary from 2 g to 16 g per day, but has usually been 9 g to 10 g per day.
+The highest doses used in the studies to date were 18 g to 19 g per day.

 Treatment should be instituted in the hospital until a stable dosage regimen is achieved.